-curricula to national health priorities as well as global issues (UN Sustainable Development Goals)65.
+Number Recommendation 18 Higher education institutions, the Department of Health, the HSE and the NMBI, through a high-level working group, to review the undergraduate nursing and midwifery curricula in the context of Sláintecare, the introduction of the enhanced practice contract, and the future health needs of the population.
+This group should also align any revisions to the curricula to national health priorities as well as global issues (UN Sustainable Development Goals) 67 .
 This review should consider: Leadership Working within and across primary, community, and acute care settings.
 Working effectively in interprofessional teams. eHealth and technology-enhanced communication.
 Social determinants of health.
 Advanced physical and psychological assessment and interventions.
 19 The NMBI, higher education institutions, the HSE (including Community Health Organisations) to expand the locations for undergraduate nursing and midwifery student clinical placements, particularly in community and primary care settings.
 In addition, to reflect the implementation of Sláintecare in the provision of integrated care, the time allocated to community placements for nursing and midwifery students should be increased.
 20 The Nursing and Midwifery Board of Ireland to review the Standards and Requirements for undergraduate and postgraduate level education programmes every five years to ensure that requirements are aligned with both national and global health priorities.
 21 The NMBI to develop a plan for the undergraduate curriculum of psychiatric and intellectual disability nursing to meet European Union standards.